 In Table 2 we average the growth of GDP per capita over non-overlapping fiveyear periods.
-Explanatory variables are averaged within the five year period.
-This specification is a compromise between looking at the short-run (as in Table 1) or very long run growth.
+This is a compromise between looking at the short-run (as in Table 1) or very long run growth.
 Our prior is that foreign capital should have an effect at a lower frequency.
 On the other hand, the crisis control becomes more imprecisely measured since the annual dummy indicator must be averaged over the five years.
 In column 1 we present a random effects specification which includes all the controls from Table 1 including domestic savings.
 Column 2 leaves out national savings.
-Once again there is no clear association between international capital market integration and growth.
-In column 1 the coefficient is positive and just statistically significant at the 10 percent level, but not significant in column 2.
-The point estimate on the average number of years in the five year period spent in some sort of crisis has roughly the same magnitude as in Table 1 but is one statistically significant in column 2.
-Finally the results on the standard growth controls (especially initial GDP and schooling) are more satisfactory as we would expect when we move to lower frequency data.
-Domestic savings is positive (though again not statistically significant), school enrolment and trade
+Once again there is no association between international capital market integration and growth.
+The point estimate on the average number of years in the five year period spent in some sort of crisis has roughly the same magnitude as before but is not statistically significant.
+Finally the results on the standard growth controls are more satisfactory as we would expect when we move to lower frequency data.
+Domestic savings is now positive (though again not statistically significant), school enrolment and trade exposure are positive and statistically significant, and initial GDP is negative and statistically significant implying conditional convergence.